GSA/digitalgov.gov/content/posts/2016-09-01-how-were-using-data-to-help-us-make-better-decisions.md

 ---
+url: /2016/09/01/how-were-using-data-to-help-us-make-better-decisions/
 date: 2016-09-01 2:00:56 -0400
-title: 'How We&amp;#8217;re Using Data to Help Us Make Better Decisions'
+title: 'How We&#8217;re Using Data to Help Us Make Better Decisions'
 summary: 'This week marks a special anniversary for GSA as we celebrate our Data-to-Decision (D2D) platform since its launch in the fall of 2015.
-D2D is GSA’s data management platform that collects, manages, and analyzes complex data to enable data-driven decision-making.
+D2D is GSA&rsquo;s data management platform that collects, manages, and analyzes complex data to enable data-driven decision-making.
 Over the past year, GSA has made major strides forward in understanding how accurate and'
-authors: [david-shive]
+authors:
+  - david-shive
 categories:
   - Data
 tag: